-Valuation of Accounts and Chargebacks Receivable and Concentration of Credit Risk
+Valuation of Accounts and Chargebacks Receivable and Concentration of Credit $\ensuremath{\mathsf{Risk}}$

 We perform ongoing credit evaluations on existing and new customers daily.
 We apply reserves for delinquent or uncollectible trade receivables based on a specific identification methodology and also apply an additional reserve based on the experience we have with our trade receivables aging categories.
 Credit losses have been within our expectations in recent years.
-While one of our customers represents 20% of our trade receivables balance as of June 30, 2005 and two of our customers represent 28% and 25% of our trade receivables balance as of June 30, 2004 and 2003, respectively, we believe there is no credit exposure at this time.
+While one of our customers represents 20% of our trade receivables balance as of June 30, 2005 and two of our customers represent 28% and 25% of our trade receivables balance as of such as of June 30, 2004 and 2003, respectively, we believe there is no credit exposure at this time.